-PROPOSED ANNUAL WORK PROGRAM FOR 2020
+PROPOSED ANNUAL WORK PROGRAM FOR 2021

-- 1. Provide mosquito abatement services utilizing outsourced services. - 2.
-Continue the District's policy of mosquito control in compliance with Oregon Revised Statutes, Chapter 452 and DEQ General Permit 2300A.
-And in agreement with the Oregon Department of Health and the Oregon Department of Fish and Wildlife through a mutually approved Pesticide Use Plan (PUP). - 3.
-Continue regular surveillance of all known mosquito sources throughout the District and investigate potential new ones. - 4.
-Respond swiftly to service requests from residents of the District. - a.
-Conduct follow-up surveys utilizing Board members and/or contractor's staff. - b.
-Coordinate service request responses between CVCD Board and Contractor Staff as needed. - 5.
-Continue to request the cooperation of individuals in reducing the areas of mosquito production through proper irrigation and cultural practices. - 6.
-Examine any new development in mosquito control for possible incorporation into our control program. - a.
-Continue the implantation of drone technology for the identification of potential new larval habitats. - b.
-Continue with the implementation plan of drones for aerial applications of pesticides (larvicides). - c.
-Support the research and trials of increased use of Gambusia affinis (Mosquitofish) locations within the District, which may include the support of implementing a Gambusia breeding facility. - d.
-Support the research and trials of implementation of Copepods for the biological control of mosquito larvae. - 7.
-Maintain communication between CVCD and agencies involved in water management. - 8.
-Maintain good public relations through news releases and informative programs. - 9.
-Contractor continue to maintain spray records in accordance with Oregon Department of Agriculture standards; monitoring mosquito production and spray costs. - 10.
-Use District resources, when available, to assist property owners, municipalities and the Irrigation District in source reduction. - 11.
-Create a long-term plan to reduce mosquito sources each year using contracted services. - 12.
-Assist the contractor to develop and implement plans to reduce mosquito sources by manipulation of existing sources utilizing District funds. - 13.
-Help fund and conduct of Arbovirus Surveillance when Arboviruses are present in Klamath County. - 14.
-Increase the biological and cultural control measures, while reducing chemical control. - 15.
-Become the first, biologically and environmentally responsible District on the West Coast, eventually eliminating the routine use of non-natural pesticides.
+- 1) Provide mosquito abatement services utilizing outsourced services. - Continue the District's policy of mosquito control in compliance with Oregon Revised Statutes, Chapter 452 and DEQ General Permit 2300A.
+And in agreement with the Oregon Department of Health and the Oregon Department of Fish and Wildlife through a mutually approved Pesticide Use Plan (PUP). - 3) Continue regular surveillance of all known mosquito sources throughout the District and investigate potential new ones. - 4) Respond swiftly to service requests from residents of the District. - 5) Conduct follow-up surveys utilizing Board members and/or contractor's staff. - 6) Coordinate service request responses between CVCD Board and Contractor Staff as needed. - 7) Continue to request the cooperation of individuals in reducing the areas of mosquito production through proper irrigation and cultural practices. - 8) Examine any new development in mosquito control for possible incorporation into our control program. - 9) Continue with the implementation plan of drones for aerial applications of pesticides (larvicides). - 10) Support the research and trials of increased use of Gambusia affinis (Mosquitofish) locations within the District, which may include the support of implementing a Gambusia breeding facility. - 11) Support the research and trials of implementation of Copepods for the biological control of mosquito larvae. - 12) Maintain communication between CVCD and agencies involved in water management. - 13) Maintain good public relations through news releases and informative programs. - 14) Contractor continue to maintain spray records in accordance with Oregon Department of Agriculture standards; monitoring mosquito production and spray costs. - 15) Use District resources, when available, to assist property owners, municipalities and the Irrigation District in source reduction. - 16) Create a long-term plan to reduce mosquito sources each year using contracted services. - 17) Assist the contractor to develop and implement plans to reduce mosquito sources by manipulation of existing sources utilizing District funds. - 18) Help fund and conduct of Arbovirus Surveillance when Arboviruses are present in Klamath County. - 19) Increase the biological and cultural control measures, while reducing chemical control, by setting aside funds for projects to be conducted by the Contractor. - 20) Become the first, biologically and environmentally responsible District on the West Coast, eventually eliminating the need for routine use of non-natural pesticides.